 Very large breasts can pose a major problem for the women who have them.
 Those who suffer from this condition, known as macromastia, may experience difficulty and pain in several areas of life due to their large breasts, including physical pain, low self-esteem and social discomfort.

-, or reduction mammaplasty, removes fat, glandular tissue and excessive skin, creating smaller, lighter and firmer breasts that fit into the proportion of the rest of the body.
+A breast reduction, or reduction mammaplasty, removes fat, glandular tissue and excessive skin, creating smaller, lighter and firmer breasts that fit into the proportion of the rest of the body.
 While some women choose to undergo a breast reduction procedure for cosmetic reasons, there are a number of medical reasons to consider as well.

 - Back, neck or shoulder pain.
 One of the most common complaints among women with large breasts is that they suffer from pain in their neck or backs.
 For certain women, the discomfort is so severe that it interferes with everyday life.
 In addition, women may suffer from shoulder pain since heavy breasts can cause bra straps to dig into the shoulder, creating a groove in the skin.